-- 30. (1) A High Court must admit to practise and authorise to be enrolled as a legal practitioner any person who, upon application, satisfies the court that he or she- - (a) is duly qualified as set out in section 31; - (b) is- - (i) a South African citizen; or - (ii) ordinarily resident in the Republic; - (c) is a fit and proper person to be so admitted; and - (d) has served a copy of the application on the Council, containing the information as prescribed within the prescribed time period. - (2) A person applying for admission in terms of subsection (1) must do so in the prescribed manner.
+- 32. (1) A High Court must admit to practise and authorise to be enrolled as a legal practitioner any person who, upon application, satisfies the court that he or she- - (a) is duly qualified; - (b) is- - (i) a South African citizen; or - (ii) ordinarily resident in the Republic; - (c) is a fit and proper person to be so admitted; and - (d) has served a copy of the application on the Council, containing the information as prescribed within the prescribed time period. - (2) A person applying for admission in terms of subsection (1) must do so in the prescribed manner.